ceolson/handwriting-reader/README.md

 cs50 final project.

 To do:
-- Finish parsing MNIST data correctly (Conlan)
+- Finish debugging predict
-- Use Keras to do some learning
-- Maybe implement own NN
+- Run prediction with AJAX request on same page
-- Take image input
+- Take in bmp input (stretch)